 - OneSpan becomes aware of a public posting (on Bugtraq, VulnDev, etc.) about a suspected vulnerability.

-- OneSpan itself department discovers a vulnerability in a OneSpan product.
+- OneSpan itself discovers a vulnerability in a OneSpan product.

 - Subsequently the OneSpan PSIRT logs the suspected vulnerability with supporting details, and informs the reporter that it is investigating the case.